pagkly/Zed/Investopedia4/Telegraphic Transfers What You Should Know.md

 ### Required Information for a Telegraphic Transfer

 Certain information regarding the sender and destination are required to complete the transfer.
-Whether a person [[transfers funds]](https://www.investopedia.com/articles/personal-finance/020415/find-top-money-transfer-services.asp) between two accounts that are both held in his name, or between two accounts held by two different individuals, the most pertinent information required for the transfer are the account numbers and information regarding the corresponding financial institutions.
+Whether a person [[transfers funds]](https://www.investopedia.com/articles/personal-[[Finance|finance]]/020415/find-top-money-transfer-services.asp) between two accounts that are both held in his name, or between two accounts held by two different individuals, the most pertinent information required for the transfer are the account numbers and information regarding the corresponding financial institutions.

-Personally identifiable information is also required for security purposes and to confirm the identity of the sender.
+Personally identifiable information is also required for [[Security|security]] purposes and to confirm the identity of the sender.
 Similar requirements are required between business entities, but the identifiable information relates to the business instead of the individual.

 ## Special Considerations